Schalltech/honeycomb-marketplace/README.md

       ```

 #### Render your micro app in a React application
 Congratulations, you just created your first Honeycomb Micro App!
 Next we will cover how to render your micro app in a React application as if it were a standard component.

-In this section, you will need to have a React application handy to add your micro app to.
+> In this section, you will need to have a React application handy to follow along.
 Creating a React application will not be covered here.
-If you do not have an app available, you could use the popular [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) CLI tool to create one quickly.
+If you do not have an application available, you could use the popular [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) CLI tool to create one quickly.

    1. Open the React application in your favorite code editor and install the [honeycomb-react-microapp](https://www.npmjs.com/package/@schalltech/honeycomb-react-microapp) package.